OpenFarcaster/teleport/README.md

 ⚠️⚠️ The project is still under active development and nowhere close to being production ready ⚠️⚠️

+## Introduction

+If you are new to Farcaster Hubs and/or Teleport - here's a quick video that does a high-level overview of the responsibilities of a Hub and where Teleport is at.

+Note that the codebase will outpace the video, and things mentioned `TODO` in the video might have been done now.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YXu2DGMhIao" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Rough Features

 There are a few things Teleport is currently capable of, and a lot more it is not currently capable of.
 In no specific order, Teleport can currently:

 - [x] Start a libp2p gossip node and connect to other peers
 - [x] Broadcast Gossip Messages to enable features like posting casts
+- [x] Sync on-chain events from contracts deployed to Optimism
 - [-] Do PubSub peer discovery over GossipSub (partial support)

 A lot is still left to do:

-- [ ] Persistently store data in SQLite
+- [ ] Diff sync with other hubs
-- [ ] gRPC APIs for users/admins
+- [ ] gRPC APIs
-- [ ] Be able to sync historical data with nodes
+- [ ] REST API
-- [ ] Exchange contact info
+- [ ] CLI
 - [ ] Metrics
 - [ ] Easier APIs for different "types" of FC Messages

-Persistent Storage, handling received messages from peers, and historical data syncing are the highest priority items.

 ## Prerequisites